Probrand asks buyers and suppliers what they really think of the buying and selling experience

 Introduction - a complex buying and selling market

 Due to the rate of change in the technology industry, IT buying is often viewed as being more complex than purchasing in other markets.
 This is largely down to the speed of development within the computing and communications sectors – which means products are either old or obsolete within just a few years of their launch.
 This makes it hard for buyers to stay on top of the market and understand what the best product or service to purchase might be at any given time.
+Read more about the impact of a complex three tiered IT supply chain on price and stock here.

 Furthermore, supply chain complications, such as currency fluctuations (particularly significant in the wake of the Brexit vote in the UK) or restricted availability to raw materials and components, can have a significant impact on trade prices.
 And as new products arrive in the market all the time, the demand and, therefore, stock levels of existing products can also be hard to predict and track.
+Related read; report into factors driving market volatility.

 All of these variants make facilitating buying and selling within this fast-moving market difficult.
 To resolve this challenge a large value-added reseller (VAR) sector exists – the 100 top players in this industry have a combined turnover of £12.7bn.
 Sitting in between customers and distributors and vendors, resellers play the role of the trusted adviser to buyers and a facilitator to suppliers trying to reach their end users.